-So we always start our new school year by learning about our school, our new friends, and ourselves.
-Rules, respect, and routines help us keep our environments safe, healthy, and pleasing.
-Manners, mutual respect, and cooperation help us make and keep friends.
-Self-respect and communication skills enable us to meet our individual needs and know ourselves better.
+We always start our new school year by learning about our school, our new friends, and ourselves.
+Rules, respect and routines help us keep our environments safe, healthy and pleasing.
+Manners, mutual respect and cooperation help us make and keep friends.
+Self-respect and communication skills enable us to meet our own individual needs and know ourselves better.

 Our September calendar is below.
 Click on the image for a printable PDF!

 Spring is the third season of our school-year, and by now we can see it in full bloom.
 This month, we’ll look at plants… from seeds to flowers and trees.
 We always love learning about baby animals; some are born alive, and some hatch from eggs.
 There are interesting life-cycles to explore (such as bugs, butterflies, and bullfrogs).
 As life is bursting forth all around us, we can also enjoy the music, poetry, stories and fables, art, and dance that it has always inspired!